CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

     }
     ```

+    Continue updating the deprecated attributes in the configuration file until all warnings have been resolved.
 The `terraform plan` command should not display any warnings anymore.

     ```bash
     No changes.
 Your infrastructure matches the configuration.